About the Anxiety Disorders Clinic

-Our confidential assessments and treatments are conducted either face-to-face at St. Vincent’s Hospital in Sydney, or via live-videoconference from anywhere in Australia.
+Our confidential assessments and treatments are conducted either face-to-face at St. Vincent’s Hospital in Sydney, or via telehealth from anywhere in New South Wales.
 Appointments are available Monday to Friday during business hours.

 We are very mindful of the privacy of our patients.
 All of our treatments are confidential.
 Medical certificates are available for patients who miss work due to treatment at the Clinic.